ObjColumnist/MCSMTabBarKit/README.md

 ## MCSMTabBar

-To use `MCSMTabBar` you simply need to initalize an instance and become its datasource and more than likely its delegate too:
+To use `MCSMTabBar` you simply need to initalize an instance and become its Data Source and more than likely its Delegate too:

 	MCSMTabBar *tabBar = [[MCSMTabBar alloc] initWithStyle:MCSMTabBarStyleDefault];
-	tabBar.tabBarDatasource = (id<MCSMTabBarDatasource>)self;
+	tabBar.tabBarDataSource = (id<MCSMTabBarDataSource>)self;
 	tabBar.tabBarDelegate = (id<MCSMTabBarDelegate>)self;

 If you want to customize the layout ot the Tab Bar you will want to subclass `MCSMTabBar` and set the style to `MCSMTabBarStyleCustom`

-The Datasource only has 2 methods both of which are required:
+The Data Source only has 2 methods both of which are required:

-	@protocol MCSMTabBarDatasource <NSObject>
+	@protocol MCSMTabBarDataSource <NSObject>

 	@required
 	- (NSUInteger)numberOfTabsInTabBar:(MCSMTabBar *)tabBar;